steve8708/compylr/README.md

 ## How it works
-* Compiles Angular Templates to Handlebars Templates
+* Compiles angular templates to handlebars templates
 * Standardizes route configuration using JSON for angular and any backend (via an adapter)
 * Standardizes state management with angular and any backend (via an adapter)